Skip to main content

 Turn my weekly changelog digest into a Nika workflow from the chain template, check it, and run it with the mock model.

-Expected tool trail: nika new --from chain → edit → nika check (static audit, nothing spent) → nika run … --model mock/echo (offline) → receipts in .nika/traces/.
+Expected tool trail: nika new chain → edit → nika check (static audit, nothing spent) → nika run … --model mock/echo (offline) → receipts in .nika/traces/.

 When to reach for which